-In SaaS case studies, as in most content, no one wants to hear you ramble on about how great you are.
+Updated February 2022: In SaaS case studies, as in most content, no one wants to hear you ramble on about how great you are.
 Prospects are, however, very interested in what your customer thinks about you.
 In fact, 97% of B2B customers cited testimonials and peer recommendations as the most reliable type of content.
-This is why a case study testimonial.
+This is why a case study testimonial is excellent social proof.

 Case study testimonial is the money quote

 A case study testimonial is the customer telling the world that they enjoyed working with you, the results they experienced were dramatic, and they recommend your services to others.

 Not just any quote pulled from an interview is going to work well as a testimonial in your case study.
 The quotes you choose to highlight should be specific, and resonant.
 “It’s great and I’m happy!” convinces no one.

 Case study testimonial needs details to bring it to life

 Splunk hits the nail on the head with this testimonial in its Tesco case study:

 Chirag’s quote is descriptive and explains how Splunk is central to Tesco’s operational success.

 Choose a quote with big impact as a callout for your case study testimonial.
 Separate it from the text, increase the font and catch the reader’s eye with colour and other design elements.